New London Architecture

 Monika Parrinder

 Yes, that's right.
 Well, it turns out it's really difficult to divide the world equally!
-Mary and I came on board to do the research once we realized that it was really difficult finding 100 women across regions that we didn't know.
+Naomi and I came on board to do the research once we realized that it was really difficult finding 100 women across regions that we didn't know.
 We'd actually underestimated the work that was to come, and that the idea of 100 was to actually challenge ourselves to find way more women across the world than we thought we originally could.
 And the RIBA kept saying, 'Well, why not 50?'
 We chose 100 because we wanted to research hard and much further and outside of our existing networks.
 So, in terms of dividing the world equally, the decision then was to use the UN geographic region, and that divides the world into sub-regions.
 So, for instance, Africa has North, South, East, West and Central, and the decision was to have five from each world sub-region.
 The consequence, therefore, is a sort of upturning of the normal hierarchy.
 So, for instance, the Americas have North America, South America, Caribbean and Central America, but only five architects in the book are from Northern America.
 And if I add the 25 from Europe, a third of the book is from the western arena and two-thirds of the book is from the non-western arena, and that's where things get really interesting.

 David Taylor